Graduate Student Courses

 i4J teaches four graduate-level courses at the University of Utah and University of Arizona.

 Innovating Legal Services, UX4Justice, and Legal Innovation for Policy Advocacy are our entry-level courses, and can be taken in any order.
-Students who have completed at least one entry-level i4J course may apply for Leadership in Legal Innovation.
+Students who have completed an entry-level i4J course OR can demonstrate prior experience with qualitative and/or quantitative research methods and/or project management, are eligible to apply for Leadership in Legal Innovation.

 i4J also has opportunities for students from any university.